ibm-ecosystem-engineering/QueryCraft/readme.md

   - If you have both databases and instruct set (golden query)
   - If you only have database and not instruct set then use above annotation tool
 2. Use the example set
-   This comes with both source dataset and instruct Db
+  - This comes with both source dataset and Instruct Db

-Read the detailed steps for Data ingestion in [documentation](/image/readme.md)
+Please read the [Step 1.
+Data Ingestion](/document/Step%201.%20Data%20Ingestion.md) for step by step instructions for the Instruct dataset.

-Run the Data Ingestion module of the QueryCraft pipeline using the `runQueryCraft.sh`, file with the `dataIngestion` option after setting the `simpleConfig.ini` file to insert `salary.csv` into the `querycraft_db2_testing_13march` table in db2.
+Run the Data Ingestion module of the QueryCraft pipeline using the `runQueryCraft.sh`, file with the `dataIngestion` option after setting the `simpleConfig.ini` file to insert `salary.csv` into the a table in db2.

 ```bash
 sh runQueryCraft.sh